mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 ##### 5:03

-The Ultimate Path means – Yesterday I told you, the task is the same as the path of the fundamental vehicle of transcendence.
+The Ultimate Path means – Yesterday I told you, the [path] is the same as the task of the fundamental vehicle of transcendence.
 Usually truth is regarded as something which exists far from us, which no one can touch.
 But I don’t think [Buddhism](glossary#buddhism) understands it in that way.
 The truth is always with us.

 So, the characteristic of truth is completely something transcendent, which means beyond human speculation – good or bad, right or wrong.
-It makes all beings live in peace and harmony; that is characteristic of truth or universe: unifying all things, beyond human judgement, good or bad, right or wrong.
+It makes all beings live in peace and harmony.
+That is characteristic of the truth or universe: unifying all things, beyond human judgement, good or bad, right or wrong.
 So from this point, how can we approach truth, how can we reach this truth?
 That’s why we have to manifest ourselves in the state of transcendence.
 Transcendence means the state of a person who is never tossed away by judgement, good or bad, right or wrong.

 That’s why in [zazen](glossary#zazen) we shouldn’t judge ourselves, good or bad, right or wrong.
 Anyway right now, right here, all you have to do is to let the flower of your life force bloom.
 At that time, good or bad, right or wrong appears and disappears very naturally.
 But … if you meddle with those … judgements, evaluations… simultaneously, the many kinds of afflictive preferences appears.
 That is a problem for us, which leaves human beings in confusion and bewilderment.